AFLplusplus/AFLplusplus/docs/env_variables.md

     stack pointer in which QEMU can find the return address when `start addr` is hit.

+  - With `AFL_USE_QASAN` you can enable QEMU AddressSanitizer for dynamically linked binaries.

+  - With `AFL_QEMU_FORCE_DFL` you force QEMU to ignore the registered singal handlers of the target.

 ## 6) Settings for afl-cmin

 The corpus minimization script offers very little customization: